Thursday, February 23, 2012

 'Til a sister, or brother, or daughter relieve,

-So they can fetch water from the dribbling spring,
+So they can fetch water from a dribbling spring,

 And carry it home on their heads as they dream